DNA damage theory of aging: Muscle

 Muscle strength, and stamina for sustained physical effort, decline in function with age in humans and other species.
 Skeletal muscle is a tissue composed largely of multinucleated myofibers, elements that arise from the fusion of mononucleated myoblasts.
 Accumulation of DNA damage with age in mammalian muscle has been reported in at least 18 studies since 1971.
 Hamilton et al. reported that the oxidative DNA damage 8-OHdG accumulates in heart and skeletal muscle (as well as in brain, kidney and liver) of both mouse and rat with age.
 In humans, increases in 8-OHdG with age were reported for skeletal muscle.
 Catalase is an enzyme that removes hydrogen peroxide, a reactive oxygen species, and thus limits oxidative DNA damage.
 In mice, when catalase expression is increased specifically in mitochondria, oxidative DNA damage (8-OHdG) in skeletal muscle is decreased and lifespan is increased by about 20%.
 These findings suggest that mitochondria are a significant source of the oxidative damages contributing to aging.

 Protein synthesis and protein degradation decline with age in skeletal and heart muscle, as would be expected, since DNA damage blocks gene transcription.
 In 2005, Piec et al. found numerous changes in protein expression in rat skeletal muscle with age, including lower levels of several proteins related to myosin and actin.
 Force is generated in striated muscle by the interactions between myosin thick filaments and actin thin filaments.

 Liver

 Liver hepatocytes do not ordinarily divide and appear to be terminally differentiated, but they retain the ability to proliferate when injured.
 With age, the mass of the liver decreases, blood flow is reduced, metabolism is impaired, and alterations in microcirculation occur.
 At least 21 studies have reported an increase in DNA damage with age in liver.
 For instance, Helbock et al. estimated that the steady state level of oxidative DNA base alterations increased from 24,000 per cell in the liver of young rats to 66,000 per cell in the liver of old rats.

+One or two months after inducing DNA double-strand breaks in the livers of young mice, the mice showed multiple symptoms of aging similar to those seen in untreated livers of normally aged control mice.